thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -natpmp
        Use NAT-PMP to map the listening port (default: 0)

+  -networkactive
+       Enable all P2P network activity (default: 1).
+Can be changed by the setnetworkactive RPC command

   -onion=<ip:port>
        Use separate SOCKS5 proxy to reach peers via Tor onion services, set -noonion to disable (default: -proxy)

   -onlynet=<net>
-       Make outgoing connections only through network <net> (ipv4, ipv6, onion, i2p).
-Incoming connections are not affected by this option.
-This option can be specified multiple times to allow multiple networks.
-Warning: if it is used with non-onion networks and the -onion or -proxy option is set, then outbound onion connections will still be made; use -noonion or -onion=0 to disable outbound onion connections in this case.
+       Make automatic outbound connections only to network <net> (ipv4, ipv6, onion, i2p, cjdns).
+Inbound and manual connections are not affected by this option.
+It can be specified multiple times to allow multiple networks.

   -peerblockfilters
        Serve compact block filters to peers per BIP 157 (default: 0)